What are the common hosting issues with NextGEN Gallery?

 - GD Library enabled and activated on your hosting account

 If after all the above is in place, you are still experiencing issues with getting NextGEN Gallery to work, we suggest contacting your server host tech support to have them take a look into the error you’re experiencing.
 If they are unable to help, please submit a bug report to our developers here and we'll take a look and see if there is anything we can find to help resolve this issue.

 SHOULD I SWITCH HOSTS?

 Frustrated that absolutely nothing is working?
-We HIGHLY recommend the same hosts that WordPress recommends , like Siteground or our Imagely hosting ! 🙂 Most all settings required by premium themes and plugins are already in place, and working with WordPress is by far easier.
-This is why WordPress recommends these hosts, because these hosts have the highest ranking of satisfied customers.
-Especially SiteGround which is WordPress’ #1 recommended.
+We recommend the same hosts that WordPress recommends , like Siteground or our Imagely hosting ! 🙂 Most all settings required by premium themes and plugins are already in place, and working with WordPress is by far easier.
+This is why WordPress recommends hosts like these, because they have some of the highest ranking of satisfied customers.

 Testimonial from one of our users: